mjsteinbaugh/dotfiles/README.md

 # Dot files

-My configuration files shared between machines.
+Configuration files shared between machines.

 ## Installation

-Use my [koopa](https://github.com/acidgenomics/koopa/) shell bootloader to configure your environment.
+Use the [koopa](https://github.com/acidgenomics/koopa/) shell bootloader to configure your environment.

 ## See also